-If you’re uncertain whether your Northridge house has unhealthy indoor air quality (IAQ), it possibly does.
+If you’re uncertain whether your Northridge home has poor indoor air quality (IAQ), it probably does.

 We are indoors a lot.
 In reality, we’re inside up to 90% of the time, according to the U.S. Environmental Protection Agency.
-And the air inside residences could be 2–5 times worse than outdoors, which could create long-term health concerns.
+And the air inside homes could be 2–5 times more polluted than outdoors, which may create long-term health concerns.

-We’ve made a list of the most frequent sources of bad IAQ, the issues they create and how you can fix these indoor air pollutants.
-If you’re concerned about the air inside your residence, we suggest talking with a pro like Enertek Air Conditioning & Heating about which options are best for your house.
+We’ve compiled a list of the most frequent causes of inferior IAQ, the troubles they cause and how you can remedy these indoor air pollutants.
+If you’re concerned about the air inside your home, we recommend chatting with a professional like Enertek Air Conditioning & Heating about which products are a good fit for your home.

 Volatile Organic Compounds

-Volatile organic compounds, or VOCs, are vapors released by regular household products.
+Volatile organic compounds, or VOCs, are fumes leaked by common household things.

 • Furniture